-With the end of the tax year fast approaching, many people will be engaged in a last minute battle to find all the paperwork to support the deductions they’d like to claim this tax time.
-If you’ve been organised and kept everything you need in neat, well ordered file, congratulations but if you’ve spent 11 months of the year completely ignoring your taxes, you might now be struggling to find receipts and invoices for many of the things you could have claimed for.
-With the ATO requiring substantiation in order for a deduction to be allowed, here’s our guide to keeping on top of your tax record keeping.
+With the end of the tax year fast approaching, many people will be engaged in a last minute battle to find all the paperwork to support the deductions they'd like to claim this tax time.
+If you've been organised and kept everything you need in a neat, well ordered file, congratulations.
+But if you've spent 11 months of the year completely ignoring your taxes, you might now be struggling to find receipts and invoices for many of the things you could have claimed for.
+With the ATO requiring substantiation in order for a deduction to be allowed, here's our guide to keeping on top of your tax record keeping.

 You must have written evidence to prove your deduction claims if your total claims exceed $300.
 The records you keep must prove the total amount, not just the amount over $300.